Catalog Description

 Reading Assignments

 Students will have weekly reading assignments.
 Sample readings include, Boston Women's Health Collective's Our Bodies, Ourselves and the Federation of Feminist Women's Health Centers' A New View of a Woman's Body.
 Additionally, articles may be given from scholarly journals.
 Examples of assignments include: 1.
-Read Chapter 1 in "Our Bodies, Ourselves" and be prepared to discuss in class.
+Read Chapter 1 in "Our Bodies, Ourselves" and be prepared to discuss the role of the feminist health movement in increasing representation of women in health research.
 2. Read Chapter 7 in A "New View of a Woman's Body" and Chapter 13 in "Our Bodies, Ourselves" on birth control methods and be prepared to discuss one hormone and one non-hormone method of birth control in small groups with your classmates.

 Writing, Problem Solving or Performance